How to avoid cabin fever while working from home

 Your brain is a threat detection machine.
 It is designed to detect danger and recognise patterns for a single-minded purpose – to keep you safe.
 Almost every mind on the planet is on high alert right now.
 But this does not need to be the case.

 Neuro coaching or mindset coaching provides self-awareness exercises to stimulate neuroplasticity.
+Emphasis is placed on the brain-body connection to generate performance and health.
 This can change ingrained neural networks.
-Emphasis is placed on the brain-body connection to generate performance and health.

 Our subconscious mind or limbic system handles our initial emotions and behavioural reactions.
 It is, therefore, the key to causing physiological change.